What Happened When Dylann Roof Asked Google For Information About Race?

 So when Roof asked Google for information about race, what did the search engine show him?

-The Internet And Trayvon Martin
+The Internet and Trayvon Martin

 "The event that truly awakened me was the Trayvon Martin case," Roof wrote in the racist manifesto he published online, a cached version of which was saved to Internet archive sites.